terminological/r6-generator-docs/cran-comments.md

 ## R CMD check results
 # TODO: insert R CMD check results here before submission

-## CRAN warnings justifications

-* mvnw, mvnw.cmd, and pom.xml are required to allow compilation of java files from source, which is required if the pre-compiled JAR files are >5Mb and too big to fit on CRAN.

 ## CRAN notes justifications

+* This library includes a precompiled java binary file.
+This often will exceed the 5Mb CRAN limits.
+Unfortunately the alternative of building the library from source code causes a `R CMD check` warning due to inclusion of dependency management configuration `pom.xml` files.
-* R6 is a build time dependency.
+* R6 is a build time dependency so appears unused when it is in fact not.
 * This is a new release.